-- 1. GROSS MONTHLY INCOME: Total household income before any deductions must be at or below 130 percent of the FPL (in 2020, this is \$34,060 for a family of four) in households withoutolder adults or individuals with a disability. - 2.
+- GROSS MONTHLY INCOME: Total household income before any deductions must be at or below 130 percent of the FPL (in 2020, this is \$34,060 for a family of four) in households without elderly or disabled individuals. - 2.
 NET INCOME: Income after certain deductions are applied must be at or below 100 percent of the poverty line, and - 3.
-ASSETS: Household assets must not exceed \$2,250 or, in households with an older adult or individual with a disability, \$3,500.
+ASSETS: Household assets must not exceed \$2,250 or, in households with an elderly or disabled member, \$3,500.

 States have some discretion in determining the sources of income and types of assets that are counted towards these eligibility determinations.
-Members of the military face a unique barrier in accessing SNAP, as the Military Allowance for Housing (BAH) is counted as income in eligibility determinations.
-The BAH is non-taxable compensation service members receive that is intended to offset the cost of housing when they do not live on base.
-States also have the option to deploy Broad Based Categorical Eligibility (BBCE), which allows them to forego verification of these asset requirements and/or expand income eligibility up to 200 percent of the federal poverty line if SNAP applicants qualify for non-cash TANF or state maintenance of effort-funded benefits.
+States also have the option to deploy Broad Based Categorical Eligibility (BBCE), which allows them to forego verification of these asset requirements and/or expand income eligibility up to 200 percent of the federal poverty line if SNAP applicants qualify for non-cash Temporary Assistance for Needy Families (TANF) or state maintenance of effort-funded benefits.
 Currently, 42 states and Washington, D.C., utilize BBCE to adjust income and/or asset requirements for eligible households.4 However, in FY 2019, just 6 percent of SNAP households earned more than 130 percent of the FPL.5

-Regardless of their income or assets, individuals on strike, undocumented immigrants and certain legally present immigrants may not be eligible for SNAP benefits.
+Regardless of their income or assets, individuals on strike, unauthorized immigrants and certain lawfully present immigrants may not be eligible for SNAP benefits.
 Generally, students attending an institution of higher education (e.g., college, university, trade/technical school) more than half-time are also not eligible for SNAP unless they meet an exemption.